 The world of cybersecurity has in recent years witnessed numerous cases of various RDP exploits being utilized by culprits to attack users with ransomware.
 This is irrefutably inadmissible, as critical IT infrastructure might be locked or even destroyed.
 Paying ransom is almost never the option; besides, taking preventive measures is usually less costly and obviously preferable.
 Monitoring your ports, utilizing firewall are among the obvious ways of dealing with the issues.
 Yet the best way to ensure the secure remote desktop connection is to use software that offers robust encryption algorithms coupled with secure data transfer protocols.

 MSP360 Connect employs a combination of RSA and AES encryption to secure all incoming and outgoing connections.
 RSA encryption is utilized in the very beginning for generation of a unique pair of cryptographic keys — public and private key — that is then used to establish the connection between the two computers.
 All further data transfer, including video, voice chat, and other information is being exclusively interchanged via the AES encryption.
 This is a somewhat simplified explanation of the underlying processes; let us, therefore, break it down a little further for all of you tech-heads out there.

 Key Generation for RDP Connection

 To avoid any further confusion, let’s designate the user sharing their computer’s screen as the Host, and the person receiving the data as the Client.
-Now just to clarify, when you first launch MSP360 Remote Desktop on the Host’s computer, encryption is by default turned off.
+Now just to clarify, when you first launch MSP360 Connect on the Host’s computer, encryption is by default turned off.

-You can enable encryption in the app's settings by clicking Security Configuration on the main screen and selecting the appropriate checkbox.
+You can enable encryption in the app's settings by clicking Options, Security on the main screen and selecting the appropriate checkbox.